Menu

 • Uses updated and quality checked resources

-• Part of One Westminster - which as a CVS is an umbrella organisation for the borough’s charities – thereby giving social prescribers easy access to local organisations’ services.
+• Part of One Westminster - which as a CVS is an umbrella organisation for the borough’s charities – thereby giving social prescribers meaningful access to local organisations’ services.

 • Able to communicate in a range of community languages, including Arabic, French, Hindi and Spanish – and social prescribers speaking these languages are located in GP practices where there is a local need for them.